grafana/grafana/docs/sources/administration/provisioning.md

 If the the `allowUiUpdates` configuration value is set to true `Save` will let you save provisioned dashboards as with any manually created dashboard.

 > **Note.**
-> If a dashboard is saved from the UI and then later updated / saved to disk the dashboard will always be overwritten.
-The `Version` property in the json file will not affect this even if it is lower then the existing dashboard.
+> If a provisioned dashboard is saved from the UI and then later updated on disk the dashboard stored in the database will always be overwritten.
+The `version` property in the json file will not affect this even if it is lower then the existing dashboard.
 >
 > If a dashboard is saved from the UI and then later the file is removed from disk, the dashboard will be deleted unless the configuration option `disableDeletion` is set to true.